 Postsurgical Neuropathic Pain

 If you are suffering from continued pain following surgery, you may have what is called Postsurgical Neuropathic Pain.
-Once the pain begins, your first priority should be to schedule an evaluation with a Gold Canyon AZ chiropractor who understands and specializes in nerve damage.
+Once the pain begins, your first priority should be to schedule an evaluation with a Chandler AZ chiropractor who understands and specializes in nerve damage.
 The number to call is (480) 999-0555.
-At Calmare Of Arizona in Gold Canyon AZ, we treat many conditions, and there is no reason for your pain to continue after being treated regularly.
+At Calmare Of Arizona in Chandler AZ, we treat many conditions, and there is no reason for your pain to continue after being treated regularly.
 Our non-invasive approach to pain relief and injury recovery has proved to have very successful results.